Piano, Theory, Composing, Arranging, Improvisation, Combos

 "Jordan Schug has been my first call bassist from the moment I met him.
 His professionalism, musicality, and easy going personality not only make him an excellent musical partner, but teacher as well.
 I can't recommend Jordan enough."-Brad McNett- vocalist, broadcaster, WEMU

-Drums, Middle-School Workshop, Clinics, Combos
+Drums, Middle-School Workshop, Improvisation, Combos

 John Hill has been teaching music in Michigan public schools for over 20 years.
 He currently is in his second year of teaching at Oxford High School.
 In the fall of 2013, under Mr. Hill’s direction, the Oxford High School Jazz Band performed a feature concert with jazz virtuoso Allan Vizzutti.
 Prior to working in Oxford, Mr. Hill taught in Holly for 15 years.
 While working there, he was awarded a citation for “Teacher of the Year” in 2002.
 Before teaching in Holly, Mr. Hill taught in Muskegon for four years.
 In addition to his high school teaching positions Mr. Hill has been adjunct faculty for Mott Community College and is currently